Propagandalf-7/masters/final_seminar/Presentation.md

 Now we can look at the models that we'll be using in this presentation.
 Note that we do not consider any damping in the models, and also the models are all in a dimensionless form.
-We also will only look at a cantilever configuration with a sqaure cross-secion of the models, following the first article we discussed.
+We also will only look at a cantilever configuration with a retangular cross-secion of the models, following the first article we discussed.

 #########################################################################################################